 Authors: Renée Ahdieh, Ameriie, Soman Chainani, Susan Dennard, Sarah Enni, Marissa Meyer, Cindy Pon, Victoria Schwab, Samantha Shannon, Adam Silvera, Andrew Smith, April Genevieve Tucholke, and Nicola Yoon

 BookTubers: Benjamin Alderson (Benjaminoftomes), Sasha Alsberg (abookutopia), Whitney Atkinson (WhittyNovels), Tina Burke (ChristinaReadsYA blog and TheLushables), Catriona Feeney (LittleBookOwl), Jesse George (JessetheReader), Zoë Herdt (readbyzoe), Samantha Lane (Thoughts on Tomes), Sophia Lee (thebookbasement), Raeleen Lemay (padfootandprongs07), Regan Perusse (PeruseProject), Christine Riccio (polandbananasBOOKS), and Steph Sinclair & Kat Kennedy (Cuddlebuggery blog and channel).

 ❃ I received this book for free from the publisher in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review. ❃

 Review: Because You Love to Hate Me, Amerie

 Because You Love to Hate Me by Amerie is such an original anthology!
 This book is a collection of short stories celebrating the villains of YA.
 I personally love villains, and having an entire book dedicated to them is so satisfying.
-What I really enjoyed is the fact that the stories retold aren’t ones that are too common, such as Medusa.
+What I really enjoyed is the fact that the fantasy stories retold aren’t ones that are too common, such as Medusa.
 I also found the booktuber-author pairings to be interesting, since I have never seen this before.

 ❀ Sherlock Retelling is a Favourite